Demon to sit down with Crows, another Lion has interest, Sun down to three

 TRAC MEETS CROWS

-MELBOURNE superstar Christian Petracca will meet with Adelaide officials whilst touring the city on Monday as he weighs up the Crows as a trade destination.
+MELBOURNE superstar Christian Petracca will meet with Adelaide officials while touring the city on Monday as he weighs up the Crows as a trade destination.

-Petracca arrived in Adelaide with wife Bella and manager Anna Scullie, with the Demons' Norm Smith Medallist looking at the city as a possible new home whilst also set to meet with the Crows.
+Petracca arrived in Adelaide with wife Bella and manager Anna Scullie, with the Demons' Norm Smith medallist looking at the city as a possible new home while he is also set to meet with the Crows.

-The 29-year-old has Adelaide as a suitor, with Gold Coast also looking at him as an option, as the Crows look to add A-grade talent to their midfield.
+The 29-year-old has the Crows as a suitor, with Gold Coast also looking at him as an option, as Adelaide looks to add A-grade talent to its midfield.

 Petracca has four years remaining on his million-dollar deal at Melbourne and for the second year in a row is open to moving clubs.

-Adelaide currently holds pick No.14 in this year's draft and as well as its full draft hands in 2026 and 2027. – Callum Twomey
+The Crows currently hold pick No.14 in this year's draft and as well as their full draft hands in 2026 and 2027. – Callum Twomey

 DOGS JOIN DEV CHASE